pyladies/pyladies-kit/handbook/index.rst

    user group.

 Conferences can be stressful, but they’re also a lot of fun, particularly if you’re attending with a friend or a small group.
+There's also a good chance you will run into PyLadies from other chapters!

 Promotion
 ---------